Xupr3m0/NCunanan/Midterm Task 3/README.md

 # Midterm Task 3: Using Pivot Table and Dashboard
-This portfolio is about creating an interactive Data Science Salary & Job Trends Dashboard using Excel.
+This task is about creating an interactive Data Science Salary & Job Trends Dashboard using Excel.
 It analyzes job distribution, salary trends by role and company size, and sector-wise employment patterns through pivot tables, charts, slicers, and an optional map for visualization.

 ## ***Step by Step Process***